 More recently, Golf Magazine listed Cholla as No. 46 in its ranking of the “Golf’s Top 100 You Can Play” for 2016/2017.
-Golfweek bestowed Cholla with three “Golfweek’s Best” honors: 20th in 2016 Casino Courses ranking; No. 66 in the list of the Resort Courses for 2017; and 9th in the 2016 State-by-State Courses You Can Play in Arizona ranking.
+According to “Golfweek’s Best” honors, Cholla ranks 16th in 2020 Casino Courses ranking; No. 107 in the list of the Best Resort Courses for 2020; and 7th in the 2020 State-by-State Courses You Can Play in Arizona ranking.

 Visit the Awards and Accolades page to learn more about the many honors Cholla has received over the years.